 - Believing your opinions count

-The empathy part is doing your best to feel what your clients feel on a monthly basis, so that you can hear their problems and help them determine what adjustments to make to stay on course.
+There are very few things more engaging than collaborating with a client on their business goals and helping them put plans in place to meet those goals.
+Empathy is important too—doing your best to feel what your clients feel on a monthly basis so that you can hear their problems and help them determine what adjustments to make to stay on course.
 You must feel connected to your client to be successful.

-Compliance services are by definition about interpreting, aligning with, and reporting on predefined rules.
-They don’t have to do with collaborative business planning or goal setting in the holistic sense.
-So, not only can these services be frustrating for you, they can strain your client relationship, because they don’t allow for the collaboration that can connect you as an advisor.
+Compliance services are by definition about interpreting, applying, and reporting on predefined rules.
+They don’t have to do with collaboration or goal setting in the holistic sense.
+So, not only can these services be frustrating for you, they can strain your client relationship because they don’t allow for the collaboration that can connect you as an advisor.

 Change the world!